2004 New Orleans Saints season

-The 2004 season was the New Orleans Saints' 38th in the National Football League (NFL).
+The 2004 season was the New Orleans Saints' 38th in the National Football League (NFL) and fifth under head coach Jim Haslett.
 They matched their previous season's output of 8–8, and the team finished the season on a four-game winning streak, which was all the more remarkable because the Saints trailed at some point during every game.
 This record was equalled by the 2012 Cowboys, but before this season the 1978 Falcons and the 2002 Browns come closest to this record, winning eight games out of fifteen where they trailed at some point.